 In high schools, every block means roughly 30 more students, each bringing his/her own strengths, weaknesses, interests, personalities, etc to the class.
 We know that each student is unique, will learn in different ways and at different rates, but too often we make a generalization and refer to them as our 'English 9 class' or our 'Block G class'.
+Likewise, because we are faced with the organizational challenge of working with so many students we put expectations on our students that they will all learn at roughly the same pace.
 The Best Places Where Students Can Write Online.
 This “The Best…” list requires a bit of an explanation.

 I’ve already posted The Best Websites For K-12 Writing Instruction/Reinforcement.
 That list primarily contains links to sites that provide direct writing instruction.
 And I’ve also posted several lists of Web 2.0 tools where writing is a key feature to using them, including The Best Ways To Create Online Slideshows, The Best Ways For Students To Create Online Animations, and The Best Ways To Make Comic Strips Online.
 I thought, though, that it would be useful to create another list of the best places where the primary purpose is just to write, and which make it interesting and easy for English Language Learners and other students to do so.
 The Best Resources To Learn About Finland’s Education System.